Create your first function in the Azure portal

 You must have a function app to host the execution of your functions.
 A function app lets you group functions as a logic unit for easier management, deployment, and sharing of resources.

-Select the New button found on the upper left-hand corner of the Azure portal, then select Compute > Function App.
+Select the Create a resource button found on the upper left-hand corner of the Azure portal, then select Compute > Function App.

 Use the function app settings as specified in the table below the image.

 Setting Suggested value Description App name Globally unique name Name that identifies your new function app.
 Valid characters are

 Subscription Your subscription The subscription under which this new function app is created.
 Resource Group myResourceGroup Name for the new resource group in which to create your function app.
 OS Windows Serverless hosting is currently only available when running on Windows.
 For Linux hosting, see Create your first function running on Linux using the Azure CLI.
 Hosting plan Consumption plan Hosting plan that defines how resources are allocated to your function app.
 In the default Consumption Plan, resources are added dynamically as required by your functions.
 In this serverless hosting, you only pay for the time your functions run.
 When you run in an App Service plan, you must manage the scaling of your function app.
 Location West Europe Choose a region near you or near other services your functions access.
 Runtime stack Preferred language Choose a runtime that supports your favorite function programming language.
 Choose .NET for C# and F# functions.
 Storage Globally unique name Create a storage account used by your function app.
 Storage account names must be between 3 and 24 characters in length and may contain numbers and lowercase letters only.
 You can also use an existing account, which must meets the storage account requirements.
 Application Insights Default When you choose a Location that supports Application Insights, integration with your function app is enabled by default.
 If disabled, choose an Application Insights location near your function app.

 Select Create to provision and deploy the function app.

 Select the Notification icon in the upper-right corner of the portal and watch for the Deployment succeeded message.